Say and Play Family

 Before consulting with a speech therapist, here are some tricks to try:

-• Each time your child dries his face, he should close his lips and swallow (you may have to teach your child what “swallow” means).
+• Each time your child dries his face, he should close his lips and swallow.
+You may have to teach your child what “swallow” means.

-If the problem persists after trying these techniques for one month, speech therapy can begin and sessions will be more productive.
+If the problem persists after trying these techniques for one month, speech therapy can begin, and sessions will be more productive.

-If you have additional questions about your child’s drooling, please contact me: Stephanie Sigal, M.A.
-CCC-SLP, Speech – Language Pathologist.
+If you have additional questions about your child’s drooling, please contact me: Stephanie Sigal, M.A., CCC-SLP, Speech-Language Pathologist.

 phone: 646-295-4473